A modified hexacopter helps Michigan Tech scientists complete eurasian watermilfoil surveys. (Credit: Michigan Technological University)

-In the Straits of Mackinac, where Lake Superior and Lake Michigan meet, eurasian watermilfoil has spread.
+In the Straits of Mackinac, where Lake Huron and Lake Michigan meet, eurasian watermilfoil has spread.
 There’s a similar situation in the Les Cheneaux Islands, where the invasive species has advanced enough to choke local waterways and hurt tourism.

 To help with those problems, researchers at Michigan Technological University are using an unmanned aerial vehicle to do airborne surveys.
 Equipped with an advanced camera, the hexacopter is used to map areas affected by eurasian watermilfoil for high-resolution, scalable imagery.